 * Governor says figure likely to climb

-* Supplemental spending bill expected from White House by
+* Supplemental spending bill expected from White House by end of week

 By Ian Simpson

 WASHINGTON, Dec 3 (Reuters) - New York Governor Andrew Cuomo lobbied Congress on Monday for billion of dollars to help rebuild from Superstorm Sandy, saying the U.S. House leader wanted a reconstruction bill passed by year’s end.

 Cuomo, a Democrat, put the damage from the late October storm at $40 billion to $50 billion for New York alone, with the total likely to rise.

 “We need help.
 These are big numbers, even for New York,” he told a news conference while flanked by members of the state’s congressional delegation.

 After meeting White House aides, House of Representatives Speaker John Boehner and other congressional leaders, Cuomo said Boehner wanted a supplemental spending bill on Sandy costs passed by the end of the year.